IoTopenTech/myIoTopenTech/docs/index.md

 # A free, open and neutral IoT platform
 {: .fs-9 }

-my IoT open Tech is an IoT platform, developed on top of Things Board Community Edition (Open Source), with a user-centered desing.
+my IoT open Tech is an IoT platform, developed on top of Things Board Community Edition (Open Source), with a user-centered design.
 {: .fs-6 .fw-300 }
 Users can store and chart the telemetries from their device, configure their features, and manage alarms.
 {: .fs-6 .fw-300 }